mbusby/ComplexityByStartPosition/README.md

 How it works:
 1)	It makes a hash map of the reads by aligned position (chr_Start1_strand-chr_Start2_strand ) and the count of how many times each read shows up.
-I don’t look at the sequence of the read.
+I donï¿½t look at the sequence of the read.

 2)	Iterates through map and prints the read and the number of times it showed up